Greg Joseph

-Greg Joseph (born August 4, 1994) is a South African professional American football placekicker for the Las Vegas Raiders of the National Football League (NFL).
+Greg Joseph (born August 4, 1994) is a South African professional American football placekicker.
 He played college football for the Florida Atlantic Owls and signed with the Miami Dolphins as an undrafted free agent in 2018.
-Joseph has also been a member of the Cleveland Browns, Tennessee Titans, Tampa Bay Buccaneers, Minnesota Vikings, Green Bay Packers, Detroit Lions, New York Giants, Washington Commanders, New York Jets, and San Francisco 49ers.
-He is among the most famous Jewish athletes in the world.
+Joseph has also been a member of 13 different teams, most notably for the Cleveland Browns, Tennessee Titans, Minnesota Vikings, New York Giants, Washington Commanders, and New York Jets.
+He won Super Bowl LV with the Tampa Bay Buccaneers.

 Early life

 Joseph was born in Johannesburg, South Africa, to Glen and Ilana Joseph.
 In 2001, he and his family moved to West Boca Raton, Florida, as his family sought to leave South Africa, and his mother had family in Florida.
 Joseph has two younger brothers, Marc and Dylan.
 He is Jewish, and says that Judaism has "absolutely" guided him during his life.

 Joseph played football and soccer at Donna Klein Jewish Academy in Boca Raton, Florida (and was named all-county and all-state) and high school football (where he was named all-county, all-state, and All-America by MaxPrep.com) at American Heritage School in Delray Beach, Florida.
 He decided to focus on football after recognizing that he stood a much better chance of getting a college scholarship and going pro in football than in soccer.